-In a randomized double blind placebo-controlled clinical trial\ involving 131 patients with tibial shaft fracture, we evaluated the effect of supplementation with collagen building micronutrients on the fracture healing time.
-The ages of study participants ranged from 15 to 75.
-We observed that the group of patients taking essential micronutrients containing vitamin C, lysine, proline, and vitamin B6 experienced faster fracture healing.
-Their fractures healed in 14 weeks, while it took 3 weeks longer for the patients taking the placebo (sugar pill) to experience similar healing.
+We observed that the group of patients taking essential micronutrients experienced faster fracture healing.
+Their fractures healed in 14 weeks, while it took 3 weeks longer for the patients taking the placebo to experience similar healing.
 In addition, in about 25% of the patients in the supplemented group the bone fractures healed in as early as 10 weeks, while this was noted in only 14% of the patients in the control group.
-The patients in the supplemented group also reported improvements in a general feeling of well-being.
+Additionally, the patients in the supplemented group also reported improved well-being.

-This study shows that a frequently missing factor in bone health - healthy collagen - plays an important role in optimum healing of bone fractures.
+Our study shows that a frequently missing factor in bone health - healthy collagen - plays an important role in optimum healing of bone fractures.
 A simple supplementation with specific micronutrients could greatly reduce healing time and patient suffering as well as lessen the economic burden on patient families and the healthcare system.

-\J. Jamdar, et al., Journal of Alternative and Complementary Medicine 2004.
-10 (6): 915-916.
+\J. Jamdar, et al., Journal of Alternative and Complementary Medicine 2004, 10 (6): 915-916.